jasondickerson/Red_Hat_Satellite_IaC/README.md

     │       ├── main.yml (set your organization)
     │       └── vault.yml (There are several variables to set according to your needs) ├── host_vars
-    │   └── sattest.test.org.yml (Your subscription pool id for your manifest, and satellite installer options) ├── inventory.yml (Your satellite FQDN must be in the satellites group, adjust the host_vars filename to match as well) ├── secret (This file contains your secret to decrypt your ansible vault in plain text) └── vars ( all of these files can be used as is, to setup a Standard Operating Environment Red Hat Satellite, but may be customized)
+    │   └── sattest.test.org.yml (Your list of subscription pool ids and quantities for your manifest, and satellite installer options)
+    ├── inventory.yml (Your satellite FQDN must be in the satellites group, adjust the host_vars filename to match as well) ├── secret (This file contains your secret to decrypt your ansible vault in plain text) └── vars ( all of these files can be used as is, to setup a Standard Operating Environment Red Hat Satellite, but may be customized)